 Plans & Pricing

 IDrive has pricing schemes that can accommodate both personal and SME needs.
 The service offers two basic types of accounts: free and paid.

 Users subscribing to a free account will receive 5 GB of backup/cloud space for as long as they keep their account active, and an additional 5 GB of sync space.
 If you want to register for a free account, you won’t be required to submit your credit card number or your CVV code.

-Furthermore, compared to another cloud-based service like SugarSync or SpiderOak that offer a limited free period, IDrive’s free account offer doesn’t have an expiration date.
+Furthermore, compared to other cloud-based services like SugarSync or SpiderOak that offers a limited free period, IDrive’s free account offer doesn’t have an expiration date.

 Let’s take a closer look at IDrive’s pricing scheme for paid/business accounts:

 |IDrive Personal 1||$52.12 for the first year$104.25 for 2 years||2 TB||One user, unlimited computers|

 |IDrive Personal 2||$74.62 for the first year$149.25 for 2 years||5 TB||One user, unlimited computers|

 |IDrive Business 1||$74.62 for the first year$149.25 for two years||250 GB||Unlimited users, Unlimited computers and servers|